LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: Conclusion

 \section{Conclusion}

-The issue of extracting these planning models has long been recognized as a major barrier to the widespread adoption of planning technologies, a topic that has been explored in depth within the knowledge acquisition literature in AP for decades (\citealp{vallati2020knowledge}; \citealp{hendler1990ai}).
+Extracting planning models has long been recognized as a major barrier to the widespread adoption of planning technologies \citep{vallati2020knowledge, hendler1990ai}.
 Even with the emergence of LLMs, this remains a persistent challenge, introducing a new suite of obstacles.
 In this survey, we examine nearly 80 scholarly articles that propose their frameworks and some other subsidiary works delegating model acquisition tasks to LLMs.
 By identifying the research distribution and gaps within these categories, we aim to provide a higher generalization from each framework’s methodologies into broader aspects for future architectures.
-Additionally, we hope researchers can apply these methodologies to more advanced planning languages with the support of our L2P library--that can be found here: \url{https://github.com/AI-Planning/l2p}.
+Additionally, we hope researchers can apply these methodologies to more advanced planning languages with the support of our L2P library.